 What Happens If Your Landlord Refuses to Fix the Problem?

 Ideally, your landlord will call the professionals at Express Septic Pumping in Nampa at the first indication of trouble.
 We can perform a variety of tests to determine if there is a clog, physical damage, or other issues that need to be resolved.
 If an problem is spotted, we can flush the septic tank or take other steps to take care of the tank in a timely and affordable manner.

 Of course, there is a chance that your landlord will refuse to fix the problem in a suitable manner or at all.
 In such a scenario, it may be possible to withhold rent until appropriate action is taken.
 If you have a rental insurance policy, it may help cover any losses incurred related to your landlord’s negligence.

 It’s worth noting that you can call a professional for help on your own if your landlord isn’t keen on maintaining his or her property.
 Depending on the circumstances of your case, it may be possible to pay for service directly and to deduct the amount that you paid from your next rental check.

 If you are in need of septic tank or septic system service, don’t hesitate to call the folks at Express Septic Pumping today!
-In addition to cleaning septic tanks, we also offer drain field services as well as preventative maintenance to minimize the risk of sewage entering a home.
 We proudly serve Nampa and the surrounding area!